trrapp12-ironyard/ice-cream/README.md

 - [x] Initiative.
   * This began as an assignment from Iron Yard coding camp.

   * The original project required the use of html tables to create tabular data.
-I completed the project, then came back to see if I could challenge mysel.
+I completed the project, then came back to see if I could challenge myself.
 So I refactored the code to:
- - [x] create a javascript object with the name and the individual data for each object
+ - [x] create a JavaScript object with the name and the individual data for each object
- - [x] create a Javascript function that pulled in the information, sorted it alphabetically, built a table, and then displayed the information in it's own cells.
+ - [x] create a JavaScript function that pulled in the information, sorted it alphabetically, built a table, and then displayed the information in it's own cells.

 ### The original requirements for this project were:
 ---